openskope-org/paleocar-browser/README.md

 A pre-built jar file is included in each [release](https://github.com/openskope/paleocar-browser/releases) of the **PaleoCAR browser** package.
 Download the gzipped jar file to your system.
 The release jar file corresponding to this version of the README is named `paleocar-browser-0.1.3.jar.gz`.

-Unzip the jar file at the command prompt by opening a terminal, navigation to the directory where you stored the downloaded file, and running gunzip:
+Use `gunzip` to unzip the jar file at the command prompt:

     $ gunzip paleocar-browser-0.1.3.jar.gz

-You will now have a file named `paleocar-browser-0.1.3.jar`
+You will now have a file named `paleocar-browser-0.1.3.jar`.

 ### Run the jar file